lukso-network/lsp-smart-contracts/docs/contracts/LSP0ERC725Account/LSP0ERC725Account.md

 ```

 Calls [`lsp20VerifyCall`](#lsp20verifycall) function on the logicVerifier.
-Reverts in case the value returned does not match the magic value (lsp20VerifyCall selector)
+Reverts in case the value returned does not match the success value (lsp20VerifyCall selector)
-Returns whether a verification after the execution should happen based on the last byte of the magicValue
+Returns whether a verification after the execution should happen based on the last byte of the returnedStatus

 <br/>